Medical Students at the University of Cambridge

 Students spend the bulk of their placements with an NHS clinical psychiatric service.
 Students are attached to services in Cambridge, Peterborough, Bury-St-Edmunds, Northampton (St Andrew’) or Bedford/Luton.
 Students have a range of in-patient and community experience and experience across the full range of psychiatric specialties.
 Students also receive centralized lecture teaching in Cambridge for 3 days per placement.
 Assessment is by and end-of-placement written exam; and assessment of attendance and attainment by the clinical team they are attached to.
 In addition, psychiatry is a component of the written and clinical finals at the end of the final year.

 Teaching psychiatry to medical students

 Interested doctors/academics/professionals allied to medicine are very welcome to teach the students.
 The main format for this is small group teaching or observation of clinical sessions at the placements.
 Interested teachers should contact the local tutor in the first instance.
 We also have an increasing set of podcasts on the Clinical School’s virtual learning environment.
 If anybody is interested in producing a podcast, then please get in touch with Dr Paul Wilkinson, Psychiatry Specialty Director.

-During the Clinical Placements, students complete a day long visit to St Andrew’s Healthcare in Northampton for experience in Forensic Psychiatry.
 You can read some student testimonials in Psyched Issue 2 – magazine, giving information on psychiatry and medical training that is taking place.